 How to find a good scientific story?

 Dr. Erez Garty, Head of Science Communications, Davidson Institute of Science Education, IL

 It is not every day that you read about science in the headlines – perhaps only when NASA discovers a new earth-like planet, when CERN discovers a new particle, or when a researcher discovers a life-saving drug.
 Or is it?
 We do read about Trump’s claims against climate change, how meat can kill you, and Angelina Jolie’s choice to undergo breast removal.
 Science doesn’t have to appear only in the science and health sections.
 Because science is all around us it can help in creating a good story.
 In this session we looked for ‘good’ science stories in non-scientific areas.

 We would like to thank our partners at the Davidson Institute of Science Education, the Weizmann Institute of Science, and the Israeli Ministry of Science, Technology and Space, and the Israeli Ministry of Foreign Affairs.
-We now look forward to upcoming workshops on global health and biotechnology (TBC).

 EVENT IMAGESMedia Credits: Davidson Institute of Science Education; Niv Singer; Noam Leviatan